josiefinis/nextjs-intro/README.md

 - Basic routing
 - Conditional rendering
 - Dynamic routes and dynamic metadata
-- Fetch API with REST
+- Fetch API with REST and GraphQL
 - Error handling
 - URL State Management with searchParams in server components.